YonatanMor/rooms/README.md

 ## Main components

 1. `_index.tsx`: Host most of the server side code and in charge of DB communications
-2. `table.tsx`: Responsible for handling the cleint side data and table fontend UI
+2. `table.tsx`: table.tsx: Responsible for handling the client-side data and table frontend UI
-3. `event-dialog.tsx`: Displays the form interface and hnadle API calls to server
+3. `event-dialog.tsx`: Displays the form interface and handle API calls to server

 ## Installation